Some workout rules are made to be broken. We reveal the ones you should ignore.

 Women shouldn’t lift weights

 Ladies, step into the free weights section of the gym and start lifting.
 If you’ve been avoiding weight training for fear of ending up looking like the Incredible Hulk, the good news is you don’t need to worry.
 When it comes to bulking up, you need testosterone and you need lots of it.
-Women just don’t have the same level of testosterone as men do to gain large amounts of muscle mass.
-Lifting weights will help boost your strength and provide the strong, toned look that so many of us women are after.
+That said, if you do want to body-build there are ways you can overcome the obstacles, such as taking a pre-workout formula that provides the nutrients your body needs.
+It might be harder for you than it is for men as women just don’t have the same level of testosterone as men do to gain large amounts of muscle mass, but it’s not impossible.
+But if you’re not looking to gain a lot of muscle, lifting weights in moderate amounts will just help boost your strength and provide the strong, toned look that so many of us women are after.

 About the author